xgdapg/wtk/README.md

 	}

 #### Upload files
-In xgo, there is an easy way to upload files.
+In wtk, there is an easy way to upload files.

 	func (this *UploadHandler) Post() {
 		f, err := this.Context.GetUploadFile("userfile")